KarolinaBrzezinska/goit-js-hw-08-/README.md

 ### What I did
 - install API npm

-- Video Player -> used way with pre-existing player, without add <script> in html used method .on to add an event listener (timeupdate) saved timeupdate in localStorage
+- Video Player -> used way with pre-existing player, without add <script> in html, used method .on to add an event listener (timeupdate), saved timeupdate in localStorage
 - lodash -> timeupdates every one second

 ## Project nr 3